 If you wear glasses or standard contact lenses, special contact lenses may improve your chronic dry eye.
 These lenses are designed to trap moisture and protect the surface of your cornea from damage.
 Such lenses are known as bandage lenses or scleral lenses.

 In cases of severe chronic dry eyes, intense-pulsed light therapy followed by an eyelid massage has been scientifically proven to alleviate symptoms.

 Unblocking Oil Glands

 If your chronic dry eye is caused by blocked oil glands, unblocking your oil glands can improve your condition drastically.
 Apply an eye mask or warm compress daily to clear up any debris that is causing blockages.
 Alternatively, a thermal pulsation device may be used to unclog blocked oil glands.

 Schedule Your Initial Consultation Today

-To determine if you need dry eye treatment, contact Dr. Patel at Wichita Vision Institute in Wichita, KS today to schedule your initial consultation.
-She will help you care for your eyes so you can live more comfortably, see better and prevent serious future complications.
+To determine if you need dry eye treatments, contact Dr. Patel at Wichita Vision Institute in Wichita, KS today to schedule your initial consultation.
+She will help you care for your eyes so you can live more comfortably, see better, and prevent serious future complications.
 Reach out by phone at (316) 773-6400 or e-mail at email@example.com.
 Alternatively, you can request an appointment by filling out a quick contact request form and letting Dr. Patel know how she can help you.